gingermusketeer/smores/README.md

 The API for the `Room` class is explained below with examples of using each function.

 Unless otherwise stated the callback functions will have any errors as the first parameter and the response of the request as the second parameter which is specific to the function.

 #### Constructor

-The constructor of the `Room` class configures properties for the room data hat this instance represents.
+The constructor of the `Room` class configures properties for the room data that this instance represents.

 The constructor is only called internally, and not by a user.